oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     NOTE: In the schema file, `codeFlowLocation.location` was never mentioned as required.
 This was just as spec change.

+- [Issue #145](https://github.com/oasis-tcs/sarif-spec/issues/145): "For symmetry, define a logicalLocation object"

+    In the `location` object:

+    - Remove the `logicalLocationKey` property.
+    - Remove the `decoratedName` property.

+    In the `logicalLocation` object:

+    - Add a property `fullyQualifiedName` of type `string`.
+    - Add a property `decoratedName` of type `string`.

+    In the `result` object:

+    - Remove the `ruleKey` property.

+    In the `notification` object:

+    - Remove the `ruleKey` property.

 ## Changes to review at TC #16

 - [Issue #155](https://github.com/oasis-tcs/sarif-spec/issues/155): "Remove annotations object; use regions instead"